 Fragrantly & Flagrantly Poisonous

 Fragrances go a long way towards making cosmetics and toiletries more toxic than they need to be… Although, truth be known, most cosmetics and toiletries are swimming in so many toxic ingredients, which are immensely bad for us as well as our environment, they would already present us with significant health challenges over time, without the need for the additional toxic burden of fragrances, on top.

 Read Skincare Ingredients To Avoid to see the extent of the problem where cosmetics and toiletries are concerned, as well as familiarising yourself with some of the worst toxins we are broadly and routinely exposed to on a daily basis.

 Phthalates in perfumes, as well as pliable plastics and linoleum really disrupt our hormones.
 But it’s not just ingredients used to stabilise fragrances, like Phthalates which are the issue.
 It’s also the inherent toxicity of the synthetic constituents, which create the perfumery notes, that make up the whole noxious story.

-It’s also important to realise there’s a real issue with the constituents which provide colour within our perfumes, toiletries and cosmetics, as well as those which enhance the perfumery notes.
+It’s also important to realise there’s a real issue with the constituents that provide colour within our perfumes, toiletries and cosmetics, as well as those which enhance the perfumery notes.
 These colour producing ingredients all come from the Phthalates family too.

 So, what are Phthalates…?

 Phthalates are petroleum-based chemicals which make plastics soft and flexible.
 Different Phthalates are also used in perfumes and synthetic fragrances to enhance the strength and sillage of a fragrance.